HELCOM-VASAB MSP WG

 - Work Plan for 2020-2021 was adopted by VASAB CSPD/BSR written procedure and HELCOM HOD 57th meeting.

 EU Strategy for the Baltic Sea Region

-The EU Strategy for the Baltic Sea Region has attributed VASAB and HELCOM a prominent role in promoting MSP in the region together with other stakeholders according to the Horizontal Action “Spatial Planning – Encouraging the use of Maritime and Land-based Spatial Planning in all Member States around the Baltic Sea and develop a common approach for cross-border cooperation”.
-More information about the activities of the Horizontal Action is available here.
+The EU Strategy for the Baltic Sea Region has attributed VASAB and HELCOM a prominent role in promoting MSP in the region together with other stakeholders according to the policy area “Spatial Planning” that is encouraging the use of Maritime and Land-based Spatial Planning in all Member States around the Baltic Sea and develop a common approach for cross-border cooperation”.
+More information about the activities of the policy area is available here.